A Record of Failure

 What will it take to wake up the bureaucrats at Ontario's Ministry of Long-term care?

-The second wave of COVID is here – and still we see disorganized, inadequate, negligent responses from the Ministry of Long Term Care.
+The third wave of COVID is here – and still we see disorganized, inadequate, negligent responses from the Ministry of Long Term Care.

 Minister Fullerton must go.

 When COVID-19 first hit, the effects on residents in long-term care homes was immediate…and devastating.
 Over 2,000 residents died in the first wave, amid evidence of inadequate staffing, lack of equipment and infection prevention measures, carelessness and neglect – conditions so terrible that the military had to be called in to manage some of the homes.
 Premier Ford expressed his outrage, and vowed to place an iron ring of safety around residents.

 There were more than enough reasons to fire the Minister of Long Term Care even then.

 But then, the first wave receded.
 Summer was here – the perfect opportunity for the Ministry to ramp up inspections, solidify safety measures, clear up communications channels and messages, and get ready to meet the second wave.

 There were enough inspectors to physically check every single nursing home in the province.
 There was time to implement emergency recruiting of more staff.
 To show some urgency, some energy.